 Guests are responsible for cleaning up the cabin interior and exterior prior to departure.
 Check-out instructions will be posted inside each cabin.

 Camp Misty Mount can be reserved in its entirety (29 cabins).
+The campground capacity is 127.

 The swimming pool is open from Memorial Day through Labor Day, weather permitting.